-The Accountable Manager (CEO), Safety Manager (Head of Safety (HOS)) and two Key Personnel (Head of Flight Operations (HFO) and Head of Airworthiness and Maintenance (HAM) are Key Personnel.
+The Accountable Manager (AM), Safety Manager (Head of Safety (HOS)) and two Key Personnel (Head of Flight Operations (HFO) and Head of Airworthiness and Maintenance (HAM) are Key Personnel.
 RAAus engages sufficient numbers of other staff to allow it to perform approved functions.

-The RAAus Safety Manager (HOS) reports directly to the CEO on all matters.
+The RAAus Safety Manager (HOS) reports directly to the AM on all matters.
 The Safety Manager (HOS) also chairs the Safety Review Panel.

-To ensure efficient day to day, business operational activities the HOS works closely with other Key Personnel as delegated by the CEO.
+To ensure efficient day to day operational activities the HOS works closely with other Key Personnel as appointed by the AM.